 Even though height is commonly correlated with socioeconomic status (SES), SES is not known as a reliable predictor of height.
-In this study, Harvard Pop Center Bell Fellow Adel Daoud, Research Associate Rockli Kim, and faculty member S (Subu) V Subramanian utilized machine learning algorithms to assess whether there were non-linear patterns in the data … Continue reading “Using a machine learning approach to shed light on relationship between SES and women’s height”
+In this study, Harvard Pop Center Bell Fellow Adel Daoud, Research Associate Rockli Kim, and faculty member S (Subu) V Subramanian utilized machine learning algorithms to assess whether there were non-linear patterns in the data that might shed more light on the relationship between height and socio-economic status.

 Researchers have found that early- and later-life SES has an impact on late-life memory in differing ways.
 The study is published in the American Journal of Epidemiology by Harvard T.H.
 Chan School of Public Health doctoral student Jessica Marden, along with Harvard Pop Center faculty members Ichiro Kawachi and M. Maria Glymour.
-Image credit: Nazrul Islam Ripon … Continue reading “Does timing of socioeconomic status (SES) impact late-life memory function and decline differently?”
+Image credit: Nazrul Islam Ripon on Wikimedia Commons

 Harvard Pop Center faculty member S (“Subu”) V Subramanian, PhD, is author on a paper in the Christmas edition of The BMJ that explores which factors influence a visit from Santa Claus in pediatric wards in hospitals on Christmas Day.
 Learn more in this news post from the Harvard T.H.
 Chan School of Public Health.
 Photo: U.S. Army Corps of Engineers Europe District on Flickr

 Visiting Scientist Cathal McCrory, PhD, is lead author on a paper published in The Journals of Gerontology: Series B that examines the impact of poverty and psychosocial factors, such as social connectedness and loneliness, on resting heart rate (RHR) in older adults.